 Yes.
 Most Vedic baby names tend to be gender-specific.

 These modern Indian baby girl names are ideal for parents who desire baby names from the scriptures.
 Since they are derived from the Vedas, Vedic names have been popular for ages.
 Names such as Akanksha, Gayatri, Priyanka, Radhika, Sangeeta, and Trisha are evergreen.
-Due to their derivation from Sanskrit, these unique Indian baby girl names have beautiful and abstract meanings and sound beautiful to the ears.
+Due to their Sanskrit roots, these unique Indian baby girl names have beautiful and abstract meanings and sound beautiful to the ears.
 So, if you want to give your baby girl an ancient and meaningful name, this list is the one for you.

 Infographic: Popular Hindu Vedic Names For Baby Girls